-- Poor feedback or consequences (“That would never happen”)
+- Poor premises, feedback, or consequences (“That would never happen”)

 Now that you have an idea of what can go wrong in a scenario, let’s get to what makes one successful.
-Here are four steps (and a bunch of pro tips from our ID team!) for how to write a scenario that really resonates with your learners.
+Here are a bunch of pro tips from our ID team for how to write a scenario that resonates with your learners.

 How to write an engaging scenario

-A lot goes into how to write a scenario, but it comes down to four basic guidelines: make it relevant and challenging, keep it realistic, mind the details, and bring your scenario to life.
+A lot goes into how to write a scenario, but it comes down to four primary guidelines: be strategic, challenge the learner, reflect the learner’s world, and mind the details.
 Here’s how to apply each step in your own scenario-based learning.

 Relevancy is key to any effective learning experience.
 What will learners gain from this scenario?
 A good guideline is to take a step back and consider your learning objectives.
 What are the most important behaviors learners need to walk away with?
 What scenarios can you create that have learners practicing those behaviors?

-Learners appreciate a good challenge, so try not to make your scenario too easy or obvious.
-There’s no reason to actively try to confuse them, but there’s nothing wrong with making learners stop and think—if your scenario is too easy, they may tune out.
+Learners appreciate a good challenge, so avoid making your scenario too easy or obvious.
+Don’t actively try to confuse them but there’s nothing wrong with making learners stop and think.
+If your scenario is too easy, they may tune out.

 Show (don’t tell) the consequences

-A great scenario shows learners the consequences of their choices by continuing the story.
-This form of feedback gets the learner to infer whether they made the right choice, rather than simply telling them if their choice was correct or incorrect.
-After showing the consequence, that’s when you can include instructional text or direct them to a job aid to provide additional feedback.
+A great scenario shows learners the consequences of their choices, by continuing the story.
+This form of feedback helps the learner infer whether they made the right choice, rather than simply being told if their choice was correct or incorrect.
+After showing the consequence, you can include instructional copy or direct the learner to a job aid for additional feedback.

 Strive for accuracy

 There’s nothing worse than creating a scenario that your learners will roll their eyes at.
-In many cases, your learners have been working in this role or doing similar tasks for years.
+In many cases, your learners have been working in their role or doing similar tasks for years.
 When thinking about how to write a scenario, relatability is top priority.
-Use the language they use, capture the nuances of their day-to-day lives, and depict difficult situations that they’ll actually run into on the job.
+Use the language they use, capture the nuances of their day-to-day lives, and depict the complex situations they’ll actually run into on the job.
 What might tempt them to make the wrong choice?
 Learners will notice these details and appreciate them.

 Understand the context

-Strive not only for accuracy in what you’re trying to teach, but also in context.
-Time and place add realism to your scenarios, but only if that context truly feels authentic to learners.
-If you aren’t familiar with the context of the decision point, do your research: find firsthand accounts online or, better yet, schedule time to interview actual learners themselves.
+Strive not only for accuracy in what you’re trying to teach but also in context.
+Time and place add realism to your scenarios but only if that context truly feels authentic to learners.
+If you aren’t familiar with the context of the decision point, do your research: find firsthand accounts online or, better yet, schedule time to interview and/or observe actual learners.